CU-ESIIL/pre-innovation-summit-training/docs/2_R_and_Py_bilingualism/code/outline/outline.md

 #### 4. Dictionaries:

 Dictionaries are unordered collections of key-value pairs.
-They are similar to R's named lists and can store elements of different data types.
+They are similar to R’s named lists and can store elements of different data types.
 Dictionaries can be created using curly braces `{}` with key-value pairs separated by colons

 Python code: